valaxy/structprint/readme.md

+# structprint
-**structprint**: The missing architecture of WEB APP in frontend domain
+The missing architecture of WEB APP in frontend domain, **connect** all the other frameworks